Lann\'er diagrams and combinatorial properties of compact hyperbolic Coxeter polytopes: Preliminaries

 \begin{proposition}[{\cite[Proposition 13]{V84}}] If a Coxeter diagram \(S\) is generated by two disjoint subdiagrams \(S_1\) and \(S_2\) joined by a unique edge \(v_1 v_2\) of weight~\(w\), then \end{proposition}

 \begin{proposition}[{\cite[Table 2]{V84}}] where \end{proposition}

 Now let us use these propositions to test the diagram below for hyperbolicity.

-This diagram contains an elliptic subdiagram of order \(4\) and a Lannér subdiagram of order \(2\).
-Therefore the signature of the diagram~(\ref{equation: lanner 3-diagram, 2-diagram, and a vertex}) is either \((4, 1, 1)\), or \((5, 1, 0)\), or \((4, 2, 0)\).
-So the diagram is hyperbolic if and only if
+This diagram contains an elliptic subdiagram of order \(4\) and a Lann\'er subdiagram of order \(2\).
+Therefore, its signature is either \((4, 1, 1)\) or \((5, 1, 0)\), or \((4, 2, 0)\).
+Hence, the diagram is hyperbolic if and only if

 But

 If \(d(k, l, m) \ne 0\), then the last inequality is equivalent to the following: